fengggli/gpu-computing-materials/README.md

 # GPU-computing-materials

-For the most recent documentations, see [here](https://fengggli.github.io/gpu-computing-materials)
+* For the most recent documentations, see [here](https://fengggli.github.io/gpu-computing-materials)
+* There is a changelog in the link above

 # Code guideline